(Disclosure: Some of the links below may be affiliate links)

 Savings Rate – Reduce your expenses

-Here are some examples of how to cut your budget down:
+Here are some examples of how to cut your budget:

 - Cook more at home and avoid eating out.

-- Cut down unnecessary recurring expenses like newspaper subscriptions you do not read or TV subscription you do not use.
+- Cut down unnecessary recurring expenses like newspaper subscriptions you do not read or TV subscriptions you do not use.

 - Buy your food in a cheaper shop.